“A generation who try not to fall not in love because it’s ‘square’… who fall in love because they’re young…”

 The advertising proclaims: “A generation who try not to fall not in love because it’s ‘square’… who fall in love because they’re young…”

-The System was also the movie that gave us the term ‘Grockle’ -a mildly insulting term for ‘tourist’ which was very common throughout the later sixties and seventies.
+The System was also (it’s claimed, though there are some who would disagree) the movie that gave us the term ‘Grockle’ – a mildly insulting term for ‘tourist’ which was very common throughout the later sixties and seventies.

 The term became popular after its use by the characters in The System.
 Some dictionaries, however, suggest that Grockle might be a West Country dialect word.
 Others hold that red-faced tourists (in baggy clothing with Python-esque handkerchiefs on their heads) resembled Grock, the famous Swiss clown.
 They then became known as little Grocks, because of “their boorishness and clownish behaviour”.